-“The fellow might have passed for a modern Diogenes, if his cogent answers had been based upon a principle of extreme contentedness, but his arguments only evolved from excessive laziness.”
+“‘The fellow might have passed for a modern Diogenes [a Greek philosopher], if his cogent answers had been based upon a principle of extreme contentedness, but his arguments only evolved from excessive laziness.”

 Proverbs 26:16 rings remarkably true there: “The sluggard is wiser in his own conceit than seven men that can render a reason.”

-From time to time, that backwoodsman’s mindset can manfiest itself in our lives.
-This story not only illustrates the need to prepare and plan ahead, but to do so with a certain amount of forward thinking—to consider various scenarios.
-What opportunities, setbacks or emergencies may arise?
+From time to time, that backwoodsman’s mindset can manifest itself in our lives.
+This story illustrates the need to prepare and plan ahead, and to do so with forward thinking, to consider various scenarios: What opportunities, setbacks or emergencies may arise?
 It also teaches that we need to prepare for all those under the opposite conditions as to when we might need them.

 Living By Deadlines

 Preparation involves a lot of advance thinking—not simply doing things early, but mentally processing various scenarios.
-As we’ll see, both the advance thoughts and actions occur at a time when conditions are opposite to what we’re preparing for (as in, building shelter during sunshine).
+Like building shelter during sunshine, advance thoughts and actions occur when conditions are opposite to what we’re preparing for.

-God and Jesus Christ are proponents of this mindset and are the most successful beings at it.
-In working with man, He’s allotted 6,000 years until He takes the reins of world rule.
+God and Jesus Christ advocate this mindset and successfully use it.
+In working with man, God has allotted 6,000 years until He takes the reins of world rule.
 After that, He allots another 1,000 to prepare for the resurrection of the majority of humanity.
-That’s 7,000 years to prepare to bring all mankind into His Family (request our free reprint “7,000 years of preparation”).
+That’s 7,000 years to prepare to bring all mankind into His Family.

 Consider what deadlines are.
-No, they’re not there to give you insomnia or an ulcer.
-They are fail safes for forward-thinking—to ensure that some of the fundamental steps are being taken enough in advance.
-Deadlines are vital to any multi-faceted larger project or plan.
+They’re not there to give you insomnia or an ulcer: They are fail safes for forward-thinking—to ensure that fundamental steps are being taken enough in advance.
+Deadlines are vital to any multifaceted project or plan.

-We get a deadline every Friday at sunset, which requires us to think about that deadline long before it arrives.
-If we don’t, we aren’t prepared to keep the Sabbath properly.
-Sometimes issues can arise, and we give ourselves a pass on breaking the Sabbath, claiming an “ox in the ditch,” when the issue was poor planning and preparation.
-(Anciently, your ox going in the ditch was quite rare, and it certainly wouldn’t have been because you failed to plan.)
+We get a deadline every Friday at sunset.
+If we don’t think about that deadline long before it arrives, we aren’t prepared to keep the Sabbath properly.
+Sometimes issues can arise, and we justify doing something on the Sabbath we shouldn’t when the issue was actually poor planning and preparation.

 One Day at a Time?

 A similar verse is found in Matthew 6: “Take therefore no thought for the morrow: for the morrow shall take thought for the things of itself.
 Sufficient unto the day is the evil thereof” (verse 34).
 Any other translation will clarify that the first phrase of that verse means, don’t be ANXIOUS about tomorrow.
+Plan and prepare for the future—but don’t stress out about it.
+Keep God in the picture and trust Him to lead your life.
 This is also right after the famous admonition in verse 33: “… seek ye first the kingdom of God ….”
 That’s as forward thinking as you can get!
-The admonition, therefore is not: Don’t think about tomorrow.
-It is: You have to think beyond tomorrow.

-Even in this case, even manna taught them forward thinking: There was one day a week when they had to think about two days-worth of food, because of the Sabbath.
+In this case, even manna taught them forward thinking: There was one day a week when they had to think about two days’ worth of food because of the Sabbath.
 Consider!
-They had to think about the Sabbath when it wasn’t the Sabbath—because it wasn’t the Sabbath.
+They had to think about the Sabbath when it wasn’t the Sabbath.
 And for some that was just ridiculous (verses 27-28).

-Even these verses that talk about the shortness of life, asking for bread each day, not being anxious about tomorrow—none of these advocate not thinking ahead.
-Rather they exhort us to make the most of our time, to evaluate our plans in the greater context of God’s kingdom and God’s will.
+These verses that talk about the shortness of life, asking for bread each day, not being anxious about tomorrow—do not advocate not thinking ahead.
+Rather they exhort us to make the most of our time, to evaluate our plans in the greater context of God’s Kingdom and God’s will.

 In the same area of Scripture as the model prayer, Christ said: “Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal” (Matthew 6:19-20).